 You can use the Themer Pro plugin to develop WordPress child themes for yourself or for your clients or to sell on.

-I’ve been using Themer Pro for the last 10 months or so, installed on my local drive and it’s the perfect tool for developing client websites.
+I’ve been using Themer Pro for several months now, I have it installed on my local drive and since Genesis is such a popular framework to develop websites with, I found Themer Pro to be the perfect tool for developing client websites.

-This plugin gives you access to all the child theme files, as well as the tools and options required to develop your child themes even further.
+This plugin gives you access to all the child theme files, as well as the tools and options required to develop and export your child themes.

 So how does it work?

-Themer Pro is so easy to install and use, and as long as you’re comfortable with code then you’ll love this tool.
+Themer Pro is so easy to install and use, and as long as you’re comfortable with a little bit of code then you’ll love this tool.

-You simply install and activate it like any other WordPress plugin, then you’ll need to enter your developer license key for future updates.
+You simply install and activate it like any other WordPress plugin, then you simply need to enter your developer license key for future updates and support.

 Once you’ve done this, you can simply install a compatible child theme or work from a completely new blank canvas.